BKWLD/decoy/src-docs/index.md

 ## Compatibility

+Decoy *currently* only works with **Laravel 5.0 - 5.2**.

-Decoy is tested to support:
+Decoy is tested to support the following browsers:

 - Latest Chrome (recommended)
 - Latest Firefox